2020 7-Day Tradition-neutral Silent Meditation Retreat

 The weather here in summer is 10 to 15 degrees cooler than in Albuquerque and may even be chilly in the evening and early morning.

-The retreat will start formally on Saturday, June 24, at 7pm.
+The retreat will start formally at 7pm on the first day.
 Participants should arrive between 3 and 4 pm.

-The retreat will end at 5 pm on Saturday, July 1.
+The retreat will end at 5 pm on the last day.
 There will be dinner afterwards.
 Participants who are at the retreat on the last day are asked not to leave earlier than 5 pm.
 If you will need to leave on the last day before 5, please let us know in advance.

 If you are not coming for the full 7 days, you are welcome to come participate in part of the retreat.